riefki-123/riefki-123/README.md

 </div>

-- 🔭 I’m currently working at ... nah just freelance startup at Upwork and Fastwork.
+- 🔭 I’m currently working at ... nah just start freelance at Upwork and Fastwork, wish me luck.
 - 🌱 I’m passionate about Web Development and IoT.
-This year i will studying about React Js and Laravel.
+This year i will studying about Back-End and UI UX.
-- 🏆 I'm one of the top 15 best students at the University. maybe, but I don't feel special about it
+- 🏆 I'm one of the top 15 best students at the University. maybe, but I don't feel special about it.
-- ⚡ Fun fact: I create my profile Github!
+- ⚡ Fun fact: ...

 <div align="center">